byuitechops/update-canvas-pages/README.md

  ( ) No
  ```

+### Only asks the next two questions if you answer 'Yes' to the full HTML

  #### Select if you want to include the ID for the course and pages in the names of folders and files
  ```node
  ?
 Do you want to include the ID in the folder and file names?